biometrics/openbr/docs/docs/api_docs/cpp_api/compositetransform/compositetransform.md

 * [Static Functions](statics.md)
 * [Functions](functions.md)

-A CompositeTransform is a wrapper around a list of child transforms.
+CompositeTransforms are the base class for [Transforms](../transform/transform.md) that have a list of child transforms.
 It is used internally for plugins like pipes and forks.
-It offers
+It inherits from [TimeVaryingTransform](../timevaryingtransform/timevaryingtransform.md) so that it can properly handle having children (one or many) that are time varying.